The Succulent Plant Page goes to Families of Succulent Plants goes to

 Trichodiadema barbatum Schwantes 1926 Syn.
 Trichodiadema stellatum (Karee Moer )

-The fleshy triangular leaves are slightly pubescent and their tips furnished with a cluster of hairs.
+The fleshy triangular succulent leaves are slightly pubescent and their tips furnished with a cluster of hairs.
 The purple flowers have a pubescent pedicel and bracts.
 A mature plant develops a fleshy rootstock which can be raised for display although the plant prefers to have its roots buried under at least a top dressing of grit.

 Native to the Cape Province of South Africa.